orenbenkiki/loggy/README.md

 * A `loggy::info!` is only reported if the logging level is at least `Info`, and is otherwise silently ignored.
   Information messages should be few and far between, to indicate overall program progress.

-* A `loggy::debug!` is meant specifically for debugging the program, and target the code developers rather than the program's users.
-They are always emitted in debug builds; in release builds they are only emitted if the logging level is at least `Debug`.
+* A `loggy::debug!` is meant specifically for debugging the program, and targets the code developers rather than the program's users.
+Debug messages are always emitted in debug builds; in release builds they are only emitted if the logging level is at least `Debug`.
 The format of debug messages includes an additional `<file>:<line>:` prefix to identify their exact source code location.
-Finally, `debug!` messages are always emitted to the standard error, and are never captured in tests (see below), which makes it possible to debug tests that examine the expected log.
+Finally, debug messages are always emitted to the standard error, and are never captured in tests (see below), which makes it possible to debug tests that examine the expected log.

 * A `loggy::todox!` is identical to `loggy::debug!`.
 It allows using the `cargo todox` extension to ensure no leftover debug messages are left in the code when debugging is over.